José Rodrigo Aréchiga Gamboa: Extradition and trial

 On the morning of 21 August 2014, he reappeared in court for a twenty-minute hearing.
 The U.S. District Court for the Southern District of California declared it a "complex case" after the defense asked for a time extension given the overwhelming amount of evidences presented by the prosecution.
 According to the court archives, the DEA has under its possession documents that prove that Aréchiga Gamboa participated in at least fifty drug trafficking shipments between Mexico and the United States.
 His next court appearance was scheduled for 21 November 2014.
 On that date, however, the hearing was postponed to 6 March 2015 after his attorney asked in court for more time to evaluate the evidence against his client.
 Unlike in other court sessions, Aréchiga Gamboa's family members were not present in the courtroom.

 He pleaded guilty on 20 March 2015 and admitted that he had participated in cocaine and marijuana shipments from Mexico to the U.S., and that he had facilitated violent activities for the Sinaloa Cartel.

-After being in custody in the United States for six years, Archeiga was sentenced to seven years and three months in US federal prison.
+After being in custody in the United States for six years, Archeiga was sentenced to seven years and three months in a US federal prison.

-On March 3, 2020, he was released and placed into house arrest.
-On May 9, his probation officer reported him as missing.
+On 3 March 2020, he was released and placed into house arrest.
+On 9 May, his probation officer reported him as missing.

 Death

-On the night of May 14, 2020, Aréchiga Gamboa, his sister, and her husband were in the house when they were visited by a Sinaloa Cartel ‘hit squad’, which resulted in a fierce firefight with Chino firing back with automatic assault rifle.
-This fire lasted until dawn and when they ran out of ammo they surrendered and were taken hostage by armed men.
-The next day police in the town of Ayune, Sinaloa, discovered a black SUV with 3 dead bodies inside - one of the bodies was later identified as José Rodrigo Aréchiga Gamboa.
+On the night of 14 May 2020, Aréchiga Gamboa, his sister, and her husband were in the house when they were visited by a Sinaloa Cartel ‘hit squad’, which resulted in a fierce firefight with Chino firing back with an automatic assault rifle.
+This fire lasted until dawn and when they ran out of ammo, then surrendered and were taken hostage by armed men.
+The next day police in the town of Ayune, Sinaloa, discovered a black SUV with three dead bodies inside - one of the bodies was later identified as José Rodrigo Aréchiga Gamboa.
 He was shot dead and wrapped in cloth, his head was covered with a black plastic bag.
-The other 2 bodies were identified as his sister and her husband.
+The other two bodies were identified as his sister and her husband.
 It was later reported that his murder was likely ordered by senior leaders of the Sinaloa Cartel.